boldflight/BibleConverter/test_EPUB/output/2sam.md

 [18] They crossed at the ford in order to help the king’s household cross and to do whatever he thought appropriate.
 [19] He said to the king, “Don’t think badly of me, my lord, and don’t recall the sin of your servant on the day when you, my lord the king, left Jerusalem!
 Please don’t call it to mind!
 [20] For I, your servant, know that I sinned, and I have come today as the first of all the house of Joseph to come down to meet my lord the king.”
 [21] Abishai son of Zeruiah replied, “For this should not Shimei be put to death?
-After all, he cursed the Lord’s anointed!”
+After all, he cursed the **Lord**’s anointed!”
 [22] But David said, “What do we have in common, you sons of Zeruiah?
 You are like my enemy today!
 Should anyone be put to death in Israel today?
 Don’t I know that today I am king over Israel?”
 [23] The king said to Shimei, “You won’t die.”
 The king vowed an oath concerning this.
 [24] Now Mephibosheth, Saul’s grandson, came down to meet the king.
 From the day the king had left until the day he safely returned, Mephibosheth had not cared for his feet nor trimmed his mustache nor washed his clothes.